Virus Variant in Brazil Infected Many Who Had Already Recovered from COVID-19

 The researchers found support for this conclusion in an experiment in which they mixed P.1 viruses with antibodies from Brazilians who had COVID-19 last year.
 They found that the effectiveness of their antibodies dropped sixfold against P.1 compared with other coronaviruses.
 That drop might mean that at least some people would be vulnerable to new infections from P.1.

-“There seems to be an increasing body of evidence that suggests that most of the cases associated with the second wave are indeed sort of reinfections,” Faria said.
+Faria said “an increasing body of evidence” suggests that most cases in the second wave were the result of reinfections.

 Faria and other researchers are now looking across Brazil to observe P.1’s spread.
 Dr. Ester Sabino, an infectious disease expert at the University of São Paulo School of Medicine, said that one of the new outbreaks arose in Araraquara, a Brazilian city of 223,000 people that did not have high rates of COVID-19 before P.1 arrived.